WebVA/-MintIt-Front/README.md

 ## Getting Started

+Make sure you are in the nix shell, then navigate to this directory and run `npm i` (you only need to do this once).

-First, run the development server:
+You can now run the development server:

 ```bash
 npm run dev